-The person with responsibility for the overview and yearly evaluation of this policy is the Head of PHSE.
+The person with responsibility for the overview and yearly evaluation of this policy is the Junior and Senior School Head of PHSE, for their respective sections of the School.
 However, all staff are responsible for ensuring this policy is implemented and acted on.